GlobalFishingWatch/pelagos-client/README.md

 ## Running the application

-You can start a local development server for the application with `make server`.
+You can start a local development server for the application with `make dev-server`.
 The server running inside the virtualized environment is exposed through ssh tunneling as port 8080 in your host machine, so you can access the application through `http://localhost:8080/index.html?workspace=/path/to/workspace`.